-We offer a brief application to show how the LYLA data can be used.
+To demonstrate the type of analysis possible with the LYLA data we offer a brief empirical application.
 We focus on the relationship between state legitimacy and lynching.
-Prior research shows that when citizens perceive the government to be fair and just, they tend to comply with the law (Levi, 1997).
-But when citizens do not see states as legitimate authorities, in particular, when states fail to respond to what citizens perceive to be serious threats, they lose legitimacy, and support for violence and vigilante justice increases (Nivette, 2016; Cruz & Kloppe-Santamaría, 2019).
+Prior research has shown that when citizens perceive the government to be fair and just, they tend to comply with state rules, and operate within the law (Levi 1997; Nivette 2014).
+But when citizens do not see states as legitimate authorities (Migdal 1988), in particular, when states fail to respond to what citizens perceive to be serious threats, they lose legitimacy, and support for violence and vigilante justice increases (Jackson et al. 2013; Nivette 2016; Cruz and Kloppe-Santamaría 2019; Asif 2022).

-Several case studies indicate that lynch mobs arise in the absence of legitimate state authority to make justice and punish wrongdoers (Goldstein, 2003; Godoy, 2006; Yates, 2017; Smith, 2019; Jung & Cohen, 2020; Nussio & Clayton, 2023; Nussio, forthcoming).
-Yet a prior lack of data means there is limited evidence supporting this claim.
+Several case studies indicate that lynch mobs have arisen in the absence of legitimate state authority to make justice and punish wrongdoers (Godoy 2006; Yates 2017; Goldstein 2003; Jung and Cohen 2020; Smith 2019; Nussio and Clayton 2023).
+Yet a prior lack of crossnational data means there is little systematic evidence supporting this claim.
 The LYLA data allows us to examine if indeed lynching is more likely to occur in areas with low state legitimacy.
+We therefore aggregated the LYLA data to the province level and created a dataset including appropriate covariates to examine this claim.